balabit/syslog-ng-gitbook/chapters/chapter_1/README.md

-# get familiar with the structure
+# Get familiar with the structure

 In this chapter we are going to introduce you the project and repository architecture that we use to develop syslog-ng.
 Understanding these basics is crucial before starting your contribution